Renera Thompson

-Muliagateli Renera Josephine Thompson is Miss Samoa Australia, who was crowned Miss Earth Australia 2013 on October 12 in Brisbane.
+Muliagateli Renera Josephine Thompson is an Australian model and beauty pageant titleholder who was crowned Miss Earth Australia 2013 in Brisbane.
 In 2014, she was crowned Miss Grand Australia 2014 in Miss Supranational and Grand Australia 2014 pageant.
 She represented Australia at the Miss Earth 2013 and Miss Grand International 2014 pageant.

 Miss Grand International 2014

-Renera Thompson was the one of the contestants who ran for the title of Miss Grand International 2014.
+Renera Thompson was one of the contestants who ran for the title of Miss Grand International 2014.
 She was able to do.
 In addition to placing in the top 20, she advanced to the top 5 final, finishing as Miss Grand International 2014-3rd runner up.